• Home

 Just be sure that you’re using actual soap and not detergent.
 Most of the dish soaps and hand soaps you see in the store are detergents NOT soap.
 Detergents are harmful to plants so you want to make sure you’re using actual soap in your insecticidal soap mixture.

-To apply insecticidal soap, you’ll use the same technique as you would with neem oil.
-Make sure you apply the spray to the undersides of the leaves.
+To apply insecticidal soap, make sure you apply the spray to the undersides of the leaves.
 You may need to tilt or flip over your plant to ensure even coverage.

 Remember, the spray needs to come into direct contact with the pests in order to work effectively.